 The aim of this policy is to safeguard all children, young people and adults that access CLAPA's services.
 This policy sets out the overarching principles and processes that guide CLAPA's approach to safeguarding vulnerable groups.
-It informs staff and volunteers of the policy and processes they are required to adhere to and is also intended to reassure parents and carers that CLAPA has appropriate safeguards in place.
+It informs staff and volunteers of the policy and processes they are required to adhere to and is also intended to reassure everyone engaging with CLAPA that appropriate safeguards in place.
+The policy forms part of CLAPA's overall commitment to enabling a culture of Safeguarding across the organisation.